JakeJing/shsx/README.md

 # shsx
-repository to save shsx auto install script
+repository to save shsx auto install script.
+It seems to support for only centos.